Britain's Osborne hits out as EU bank capital talks stall

 As much as the technicalities of bank balance sheets, the dispute is the result of a struggle for influence and power in a bloc shaken by the worst financial crisis in a generation.

-Britain has been fighting to maintain its authority over the City of London, Europe's financial capital, as other EU members move to centralize supervision of banking and finance.
+Britain has been fighting to maintain its authority over the City of London, Europe's financial capital, as other EU members move to centralise supervision of banking and finance.

 Europe's capital regime, when decided, will be closely studied in the United States and may influence how policymakers there interpret the Basel standards, while investors are eager to see the EU repair its vulnerable banking sector.